-We define a student's academic preparedness for a given advanced course as their \textit{ex-ante} chance of ``success'' if they were to take the course; we emphasize that notion is defined \textit{before} enrollment in the course occurs.
+At a high level, we propose that a student's academic preparedness for a given advanced course can be defined as their \textit{ex-ante} chance of ``success'' if they were to take the course; we emphasize that this concept is defined \textit{before} enrollment in the course occurs.
 We introduce the notion of \enquote{success} because the general rhetoric for sorting students across different-level courses based on academic preparedness relies on a concern that students might not succeed in academic environments for which they are not adequately prepared \cite{goldsmith2011coleman, fitzpatrick2020right, hallinan1994tracking, lavy2012inside}.\footnote{To illustrate this general rhetoric, note that \cite{oakes1995matchmaking} observes that: \enquote{(...) educators repeatedly expressed the wish to provide all students with courses in which they could be successful and maximize their potential.
 This was most evident when they talked about providing academic courses where low-ability students would not fail or feel pressure to drop out of school} \cite[p.12]{oakes1995matchmaking}.} From this general rhetoric, it follows that students are academically prepared to take a given course if they are are expected to \enquote{succeed} in it \cite{oakes2005, hallinan1994tracking, oakes1995matchmaking, fitzpatrick2020right, lucas2020race}.